StatisKit/StatisKit/doc/developper/public/create.rst

 =======================

 For now your repository is empty and you will need to complete it in order to respect **StatisKit** standards.
-For instance, let consider that you initialized a reposiory named :code:`<repository>`, then you must open a terminal and
+For instance, let consider that you initialized a repository denoted by :code:`<repository>`, then you must open a terminal and

 1. Clone the **GitHub** repository